gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "After you?"

 Noxy opened her mouth and then closed it again.
-She really didn't know why the trolls had brought his sword back, but saying it out loud a second time would just sound foolish.
+She really didn't know why the troll had brought his sword back, but saying it out loud a second time would just sound foolish.

-She pushed herself up the hill after the tiger and the tralpa, annoyed and frustrated and still a little frightened, but slowed and stopped after a few strides.
+She pushed herself up the hill after the tiger and the tralpa, annoyed and still a little frightened, but slowed and stopped after a few strides.
 "I'm telling the truth,"
 she said quietly when Private Thokmay caught up to her.
 "I don't know why the troll brought your sword back.
-The forest really doesn't like metal, so when they get something like that they either throw it into the nearest underhell or try to trade it back to us for sweets."
+The forest really doesn't like metal, so when they get something like that they either throw it into the nearest underhell or trade it for sweets."

 The young soldier thought for a few steps before answering.
 "Kulbinder told me that people in Thind call trolls the hands of the jungle,"